Incorporating in Panama & Belize Offshore in Central America

 In Panama, an offshore business is not bogged down by government interference and regulations, minimum capital requirements.
-When it comes to issues dealing with capitalization, a company incorporated in Panama as an offshore business as it is excluded from paying many of the local taxes.
-In addition to this, strict privacy laws mean that business can trust the confidentiality clause in the client-agent agreement.
+When it comes to issues dealing with capitalization, a company incorporated in Panama as an offshore business is excluded from paying many of the local taxes.
+In addition to this, strict privacy laws mean that businesses can trust the confidentiality clause in the client-agent agreement.

 Belize prides itself as the only country in Central America that is part of the British Commonwealth.
 One of the most unique features of offshore companies in Belize is the fact that they offer maximum confidentiality.
-This means that the public will not be able to access the names and the addresses of the shareholders and directors as this is considered private information.
-However, a company registered as an offshore company, is allowed to do business only outside Belize.
+This means that the public will not be able to access the names and addresses of the shareholders and directors as this is considered confidential information.
+However, a company registered as an offshore company can only do business outside Belize.

 In Delaware, there are two types of companies that can be formed and registered.
 We have the Corporation, and the Limited Liability Company.
-The main advantage of registering a business in Delaware is the fact that one does not require to be a US citizen or a resident of the state.
-For this reason, many businesses, 850,000 to be exact, have registered Delaware as their legal home.
+The main advantage of registering a business in Delaware is one does not need to be a US citizen or a resident of the state.
+For this reason, many businesses have registered Delaware as their legal home.
 Half of all the companies that are being publicly traded in the United States of America are registered in Delaware.

-A friendly legal framework, and a very business friendly state government, ensure that the State of Nevada is one of the best suitable for businesses in the hold of the united states.
-But from the fact that the company the states, does not have business taxes, and that the list of shareholders are treated with confidentiality, and the fact that the separation of the business entity from the directors and officers is so clear-cut as some of the things that make many people flock to Nevada.
-However, businesses and investments located in this state are liable to pay federal taxes.
+A friendly legal framework, and a very business friendly state government, ensure that the State of Nevada is one of the best suitable for businesses in the hold of the United States.
+The fact that the company in Nevada does not have pay business taxes, and that the list of shareholders is treated with confidentiality and the fact that the separation of the business entity from the directors and officers explain why many people flock to Nevada.
+However, businesses and investments found in this state must pay federal taxes.

 Tax Haven Company Formation